museumcomputernetwork/mcn-2020-git-haiku/index.md

-Dry cheerful cricket
+In the sea-surf edge
-above white
+here at your flowering grave
-and gazes at the moon.
+the autumn dusk is here.